Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Switches off (steadily) those LEDs in the array for which the associated bit in the bit map is set (those with the bit clear are unaffected)
+Switches off (steadily) those LEDs in the array for which the associated bit in the bit map is set (those with the bit clear are unaffected).

 **Arguments:**